pipelinecd/luigi/README.md

     npm install
     bower install

-To run the application
+To run the application:

     grunt serve [--force]

-To run tests
+To run tests, from the root:
-    cd ./test

     karma start

+And to run the tests:

+    karma run

 Errors
 ------